You have two ways to initialize the project:

 - Forking it from GitHub, or

-Fork this repository by clicking on the "Fork" button on the top right corner in GitHub for the repository you want to use.
+Fork this repository by clicking on the "Fork" button on the top-right corner in GitHub for the repository you want to use.
+Please be aware that by forking the repository, the Makerkit organization has read-only access to your forked repository.

 Once you have forked the repository, clone it locally.
 Then, set the upstream repository to the original repository, so you can pull updates when needed: